 The all-in-one Independence Visitor Center at 6th and Market streets serves as a clearinghouse of information and a box office for free timed tickets to Independence Hall.
 It’s also the spot to ask real, live experts for Philly tips.

-Getting Here: Historic Philadelphia is conveniently located in the center of Philadelphia, from the Delaware River to 7th Street and from Vine Street to Lombard Street.
+Getting Here: The Historic District is conveniently located in the center of Philadelphia, from the Delaware River to 7th Street and from Vine Street to Lombard Street.
 Check out our Getting Here guide for more information.

-Walking: Foot power is the best way to discover the side streets and quaint alleys of Historic Philadelphia.
+Walking: Foot power is the best way to discover the side streets and quaint alleys of Philadelphia's Historic District.
 Fortunately, navigating the city is easy.
 Numbered streets run north/south, and named streets run east/west.

-PHLASH: Tour all of Center City on the purple PHLASH bus, running every 15 minutes in season and making four stops in Historic Philadelphia.
+PHLASH: Tour all of Center City on the purple PHLASH bus, running every 15 minutes in season and making four stops in the Historic District.
 Get your tickets at the Independence Visitor Center or pay on board.

-Indego: Indego, the pay-as-you-go bike-share program with six locations in Historic Philadelphia, makes cycling a fun way to see the city.
+Indego: Indego, the pay-as-you-go bike-share program with six locations in the Historic District, makes cycling a fun way to see the city.

 SEPTA: SEPTA's Market-Frankford public transit line stops at 2nd Street near the waterfront attractions and at 5th Street by the historic sites, and more than a dozen buses run through the area.